OpenDSA/OpenDSA/RST/en/Binary/WritingTraversals.rst

 not only getting the correct answer but also doing the solution efficiently without falling into the common mistakes.

+.. showhidecontent:: RecurTreePROG

    Here are practice coding exercises.

    .. avembed:: Exercises/RecurTutor2/BinaryTreeLocalSumm.html ka

    .. avembed:: Exercises/RecurTutor2/BinaryTreeCntValSumm.html ka

 .. odsascript:: AV/Binary/BinaryTreeMistakesCON.js